 Asian flavors give these beef short ribs a sweet-salty flavor that tastes like it came from an authentic Chinese restaurant.
 But this recipe takes only five minutes to prepare, and then the slow cooker does the rest.
 The best part is the kids will absolutely love these short ribs.
 Tender and succulent, the meat just falls off the bone.

 Don't worry that the ribs will be too spicy.
 The long, slow cooking process mellows the spices so much that these ribs just taste sweet, with only a hint of spice.

 You can even cook these short ribs from a frozen state without thawing.
 Just turn the slow cooker onto high for an hour, then turn it down to low for the rest of the cooking time.
 The short ribs will turn out perfectly.

 Place the short ribs in the slow cooker.
 Add the brown sugar, soy sauce, chili garlic sauce, and water.

 Cover, and cook on low for 7 to 9 hours, turning once halfway through to ensure all sides of the ribs soak up the sauce.

 Did You Know?

-Sriracha hot chili sauce has become extremely popular as of late, seen on restaurant tables and even in school cafeterias all over the country.
+Sriracha hot chili sauce has become extremely popular, seen on restaurant tables and even in school cafeterias all over the country.
 It's an amazing condiment, but chili garlic sauce also needs to gets its due.

 The chilies in this sauce are more visible, and the sauce is thicker and chunkier with a good dose of garlic that you can definitely taste.
 It's spicy and the touch of vinegar definitely lifts and brightens it up.
 It can last for at least a year once opened as long as you keep it in the refrigerator.

 You can use it in sauces, marinades, soups, stews.
 You can blend it into wet rubs and pastes.
 It adds a nice little punch to almost any Asian dish, from stir-fries to casseroles.
 If your kids are spice-averse, start with small amounts.
 Sometimes, instead of reaching for the Tabasco Sauce or Sriracha, keep a jar of chili garlic sauce on hand instead.